openchlai/voice_recognition/app/README.md

 This `dict` will form the foundation of data captured to track progress across the test exercise, with more nested `key-value` pairs added.

 ## 6. Visualization of Progress
-A separate `python-streamlit` web app will be made available for this purpose
+A separate `python-streamlit` web app will be made available for this purpose.
+This project is available in the directory `viz` for *visualization*